Found us from search engine?

 So, in order to double confirm to see whether Google is really ignoring all my meta description or not, I will pick another post to do another round of testing.

-This time I’m choosing this as my post: How Psychology of Color Affects Your Marketing and Branding
+For this round’s meta description assessment, I’m choosing this as my post: How Psychology of Color Affects Your Marketing and Branding

 This is what I have written for my own meta description.